 It gave me the illusion of being close to people effortlessly.
 It’s as if there was no need for actual conversation to be updated with their lives.
 It gave me a false sense of closeness to people.

 I became so caught up with how I presented myself on the Internet.
 I would take some time to choose the perfect profile picture and endlessly edit my status so I would sound witty and funny.
 I would be alarmed at notifications of tagged photos,

-> It was an obsession to present such a perfect life, but come on who really has such a sweet life in reality anyway.
+It was an obsession to present such a perfect life, and yet no one really has such a perfect life in reality anyway.
 I spent so much time thinking of the opinions of people who most likely just scroll past my posts.

-> I caught myself trying so hard to please people that aren't really my actual friends, people that I have not much interaction outside of these sites.
+I caught myself trying so hard to please people that aren't really my actual friends, people that I have not much interaction outside of these sites.

 I decided to say no to Facebook and other social media sites because I did not want to use them as a replacement for real social interactions.
 I decided to be updated with the lives of those I care about over some coffee or a few rounds of beers.